dmouscher/nomic/rules-public.md

 Players may trade location resources to each other.
 All aspects of a trade must be public and mutually agreed upon.

 A trade may only be performed if both players involved in the trade are in the same location.
 A player may change their location once every 3 turns.

+## 307

+Players may choose one profession as an action during their turn.
+Professions are as follows:
+* Blacksmith
+* Cook
+* Alchemists
+* Woodcarver

+Players may not exceed one profession.
+If a player wishes to change professions they must wait a full round past their last pick

+#### 307b: Items

+Professions have the ability to create items that have a one time effect on the game state.
+After a use the item is expended and is destroyed.
+An item may not used on the same turn that it was created.
+Items may be traded between players if they're on the same location.
+If an item can be used, any player can be targeted.
+Items can only be crafted by players of that specific profession.

+Blacksmith:
+* Axe: Target player rolls an extra d3 when collecting resources if they're in the jungle location.
+6 iron and 3 timber create 1.
+* Pickaxe: Target player rolls an extra d3 when collecting resources if they're in the mountain location.
+6 iron and 3 timber create 1.

+Wood carver:
+* Fishing Rod: Target player rolls an extra d3 when collecting resources if they're in the marsh location.
+9 timber create 1.
+* Hoe: Target player rolls an extra d3 when collection resources if they're in the prairie location.
+9 timber create 1.

+Cook
+* Bread: Two target players swap locations.
+8 wheat and 1 timber create 1.
+* Stew: Move target player to the location of the user's choice.
+5 fish and 4 wheat create 1.

+Alchemist
+* Fish Oil: Target player takes their turn after this one (that will be their turn for this round).
+If a player has already taken their during that current round, then the effect is void.
+50 fish, 10 wheat, 2 iron, and 2 timber create 1.
+* Gold Flakes: No effect.
+5 iron and 3 timber create 1.
+* Potion of Cleansing:  All effects are removed from target player.
+3 Gold Flakes and 1 Fish Oil create 1.